cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-text-search-configuration.md

 IF EXISTS
 :   Do not throw an error if the text search configuration does not exist.
 Cloudberry Database issues a notice in this case.

-name
+**`name`**

-:   The name (optionally schema-qualified) of an existing text search configuration.
+The name (optionally schema-qualified) of an existing text search configuration.

-CASCADE
+**`CASCADE`**

-:   Automatically drop objects that depend on the text search configuration, and in turn all objects that depend on those objects.
+Automatically drop objects that depend on the text search configuration, and in turn all objects that depend on those objects.

-RESTRICT
+**`RESTRICT`**

-:   Refuse to drop the text search configuration if any objects depend on it.
+Refuse to drop the text search configuration if any objects depend on it.
 This is the default.

 ## Examples